kachi-cmd/Project-Management-Portfolio/README.md

 ## Professional Summary

 I am a motivated IT Specialist, passionate about bringing ideas to life.
-I am proficient in product design, product management, agile scrum, UI-UX, cloud computation with microsoft azure, software development, cross-team communication, and organisation.
-I enjoy finding creative IT solutions to problems in fields like Customer Relationship Management (CRM), Finance, Real Estate, and Web-Development initiatives.
+I am proficient in product design, product management, agile scrum, UI-UX, cloud computation with Microsoft Azure, software development, cross-team communication, and organisation.
+I enjoy finding creative IT solutions to problems in fields like Customer Relationship Management (CRM), Finance, Real Estate, and web development initiatives.
 I like to see myself as a solution-driven individual with experience in solving complex problems, with proficies in managing supplier relationships, administrative contacts, and learning new technologies.
 Also, I am efficient in coaching and mentoring Agile teams.

-## Projects
+### Projects

 The projects I have led are as follows: <br/>